SAP-samples/teched2025-AD164/README.md

 In this workshop, you’ll get hands-on experience with ABAP Cloud and grasp how the new concepts work.
 Building on your knowledge of classic ABAP, you’ll learn how to develop cloud-ready business apps and services.
 You'll use the ABAP RESTful application programming model (RAP) which is used for building transactional scenarios.
 Based on a practical scenario, you will rebuild an existing ALV-based app as an a modern SAP Fiori app with RAP, and extend it further with new capabilities.

+**The business context for the scenario is as follows:**
+The department responsible for managing worldwide Travels for multiple Agencies is requesting you to build a new SAP Fiori app, Manage Travels, with different capabilities to process travel bookings.
+More information on the scenario and the app will be given throughout the exercises.

 > [!NOTE]
 > Please note that the focus of this hands-on workshop is on backend development – specifically, developing OData UI services, including the UI semantics for the SAP Fiori elements UI – rather than on SAP Fiori UI development.